Hard to believe, but the 2014 baseball season is upon us.

 * Long Island.
 The Nassau County Veterans Memorial Coliseum, home to the NHL’s Islanders since 1972 and the ABA edition of the New York Nets from 1971 to 1977, is a pain in several body parts to get to.
 Take the LIRR's Hempstead Branch all the way to the end.
 Across the street is a bus station.
 Take the N70, N71 or N72 bus (N for Nassau), and it’s a 10-minute ride down the Jericho Turnpike to Uniondale.
 Just in case you feel like going there for a Bruins-Islanders game, and wondering what it was like to see both teams when they were good – these days, the Bruins are, but the Isles aren’t even interesting.

-Adjacent is Hofstra University, including its stadium (they recently dropped their football program) and the former Jets offices and training complex, Weeb Ewbank Hall.
-The Hofstra baseball field has a statue of Stengel.
-While its football program has been dropped, their 15,000-seat James M. Shuart Stadium still hosts decent soccer and lacrosse programs, and was the home field of the NASL's Cosmos from 1972 to 1974, and will host the reborn Cosmos until a new stadium can be built in, or at least closer to, New York City.
+Adjacent is Hofstra University, including its 15,000-seat James M. Shuart Stadium (they recently dropped their football program) and the former Jets offices and training complex, Weeb Ewbank Hall.
+The Hofstra baseball field has a statue of Casey Stengel.
+While its football program has been dropped, Shuart Stadium still hosts decent soccer and lacrosse programs, was the home field of the NASL's New York Cosmos from 1972 to 1974, and has begun to host the reborn Cosmos until a new stadium can be built in, or at least closer to, New York City.
+The Cosmos are in the new NASL, which is technically the 2nd division of North American soccer; although they won the title last year, they are not yet eligible for promotion to MLS.

 The Long Island Ducks, an Atlantic League baseball team named for a former minor-league hockey team, are the only professional sports team in The Island's Suffolk County.
-They play at Court House Drive & Carleton Avenue, on the campus of the New York Institute of Technology in Central Islip.
+They play at Bethpage Ballpark, but it's not in the town of Bethpage.
+Rather, it's at Court House Drive & Carleton Avenue, on the campus of the New York Institute of Technology in Central Islip.
 (Try not to pronounce that as two words: "I slip.")
 LIRR Ronkonkoma Line to Central Islip station, then it's a 2-mile walk down Lowell & Eastview Avenues.
 (Taxis are available at the station.)

 * Lower Hudson Valley.
-The defending champions of the New York-Penn League is the Hudson Valley Renegades, a Tampa Bay Rays farm team.
-The 2012 Pennant follows the one they won in 1999.
+The Hudson Valley Renegades have won New York-Penn League Pennants in 1999 and 2012.
 They play at Dutchess Stadium in Wappingers Falls in Dutchess County.
-Although just a mile or so from the Hudson River, and the river-hugging Hudson Line of the Metro-North Commuter Railroad, Wappingers Falls does not have a Metro-North Station.
+Although the ballpark is just a mile or so from the Hudson River, and the river-hugging Hudson Line of the Metro-North Commuter Railroad, Wappingers Falls does not have a Metro-North Station.
 You'd have to take the Hudson Line (formerly the centerpiece of the New York Central Railroad) to Beacon, and then either walk or take a cab over the remaining 2 miles up N.Y.
 State Route 9D.

 That's on the east bank of the Hudson.
 On the west bank is the Tri-State Area's newest pro baseball team, the Rockland Boulders.
 They play at Provident Bank Park at 300 Pomona Road in Pomona, Rockland County.
 Don't bother trying to reach this one by public transportation, as it's over 4 miles from the nearest train line and there's no bus that goes there.

-(Most of the New York side of Connecticut remains Ranger fans, and even the Boston side has a lot of Ranger fans because their farm team, the Connecticut Whale, is a Ranger farm team, standing in for the now-gone Hartford Whalers at the XL Center, formerly the Hartford Civic Center.
-So while there are a few Bruin fans on the Boston side of the Nutmeg State, Islander fans in and around Bridgeport, and a few people trying to bring the NHL back to Hartford in a renovated Civic Center or a new arena, the Rangers lead the State.)
+(Most of the New York side of Connecticut remains Ranger fans, and even the Boston side has a lot of Ranger fans because their farm team, the Hartford Wolf Pack, is a Ranger farm team, standing in for the now-gone Hartford Whalers at the XL Center, formerly the Hartford Civic Center.
+So while there are a few Bruin fans on the Boston side of the Nutmeg State, Islander fans in and around Bridgeport, and a few people trying to bring the NHL back to Hartford in a renovated Civic Center or a new arena, the Rangers lead the State's hockey fandom.)

 Derby & Yale Avenues.
 Metro-North New Haven Line to New Haven Union Station, walk to New Haven Green, and then Connecticut Transit B bus.